 Campus Chief Information Officer (CIO) -- The person that is responsible to ensure that the University's Institutional Data and Information are securely, reliably and optimally used to further the mission of the University.

-Information Technology Council (ITC) -- A representative body with members from University colleges, divisions, and departments.
-ITC oversees campus information technology plans, policies, processes, and investments that support the University's mission.
+Strategic Information Technology Council (SITC) -- A representative body with members from University colleges, divisions, and departments.
+SITC oversees campus information technology plans, policies, processes, and investments that support the University's mission.

 Information Technology Executive Committee (ITEC) - A Committee consisting of the CIO, Data Stewards, information technology directors, and other individuals as designated by the CIO.
-The ITEC is a subcommittee of the ITC.
+The ITEC is a subcommittee of the SITC.
 The ITEC advises the CIO regarding the application of policies and procedures intended to ensure that Institutional Data are securely, reliably and optimally used to further the mission of the University.
 The ITEC advises the CIO to assist in the prioritization of IT projects that depend on limited IT resources, and the resolution of appealed denials of Institutional Data access requests and appeals regarding the prioritization of access requests.

 Data Steward -- A University official who has planning and policy-level responsibilities for access and management of Institutional Data in his or her functional areas.
 A Data Steward is appointed by the Vice President who is responsible for the Data Steward's functional area.
-For example, the Vice President for Student Affairs appoints the Registrar as the Data Steward over student data.
+For example, the Vice President for Enrollment Management appoints the Registrar as the Data Steward over student data.
+Current appointments posted to section IV.C Guideline – Data Management Roles by functional areas.

-Data Custodian -- The organization or individual who implements the policy, procedures and best practices defined by the Data Steward, and has responsibility for IT systems that create, receive, store, process or transmit Institutional Data.
+Data Custodian – The subject matter expert that is the initial source of contact for data within their functional area.
+The organization or individual who implements the policy, procedures and best practices defined by the Data Steward, and has responsibility for IT systems that create, receive, store, process or transmit Institutional Data.
+Current appointments posted to section IV.C Guideline – Data Management Roles by functional areas.

 Data Administrators -- University staff members that, under the direction of the Data Custodian, have day-to-day operational responsibility for data capture, maintenance and dissemination.
 Data Administrators may also include departmental data and network systems managers and their staff.

-Data Users -- Individuals and organizations that access Institutional Data and Information in order to perform their assigned duties or to fulfill their role in the university community.
+Data Users -- Individuals and organizations that access Institutional Data and Information, in coordination with data stewards and custodians, in order to perform their assigned duties or to fulfill their role in the university community.

 Best Practices -- Accepted management and access procedures that Data Custodians, Data Administrators and Data Users follow to ensure security, accessibility, and integrity of Institutional Data.
 The Data Steward is responsible for specifying Best Practices and identifying adequate resources that enable Data Custodians and Data Administrators to implement Best Practices.
 Best Practices change as technology, procedural improvements, and the nature of the data change.
 Because Best Practices are subject to change, they will be described in documented procedures that reference this policy.

+Guideline: 4-001A – Data Management Roles – indicates the individuals filling the Data Steward and Data Custodian roles and the functional area they are appointed to.
+The guideline will be periodically updated by the CIO’s office as necessary.

 Policy